AuReMe/mpwt/README.rst

     mpwt -f path/to/folder/input --patho -o path/to/folder/output

 Create PGDBs of studied organisms inside ptools-local.
-Then extract the files inside the output folder.
+Then move the files to the output folder.

 .. code:: sh

-    mpwt -f path/to/folder/input --patho --dat -o path/to/folder/output
+    mpwt -f path/to/folder/input --patho --dat -o path/to/folder/output --md

 Create PGDBs of studied organisms inside ptools-local and create dat files.
-Then extract the dat files inside the output folder.
+Then move the dat files to the output folder.

 .. code:: sh

-    mpwt --dat -o path/to/folder/output
+    mpwt --dat -o path/to/folder/output --md

 Create dat files for the PGDB inside ptools-local.
-And move them inside the output folder.
+And move them to the output folder.

+    mpwt -o path/to/folder/output

+Move PGDB from ptools-local to the output folder.

+    mpwt -o path/to/folder/output --md

+Move dat files from ptools-local to the output folder.

 Python Example
 ~~~~~~~~~~~~~~